matteo-rizzo/kuzushiji-recognition/docs/darkflow_guide.md

  - topleft: pixel coordinate of top left corner of box.
  - bottomright: pixel coordinate of bottom right corner of box.

-## Training new model
+## Training a new model

+### Starting the training procedure

-Training is simple as you only have to add option `--train`.
+Training is simple as you only have to add the `--train` option.

 Training set and annotation will be parsed if this is the first time a new configuration is trained.
 To point to training set and annotations, use option `--dataset` and `--annotation`.
 A few examples:

 ```bash
 # Initialize yolo-new from yolo-tiny, then train the net on 100% GPU: